Moscow International Indoor Championships

 The Moscow International Indoor Championships was a men's and women's open international indoor tennis tournament founded in 1956 as the Moscow International Covered Court Championships.
-The tournament was organised by the Tennis Federation of the USSR was played initially on wood courts switching to carpet courts later in Moscow, Soviet Union until 1975.
+The tournament was organised by the Tennis Federation of the USSR and was played initially on wood courts, switching to carpet courts later in Moscow, Soviet Union until 1975.

 The event occasionally carried the joint denomination of USSR International Covered Court Championships or USSR International Indoor Championships.
 The championships were part ILTF European Circuit a sub circuit of the ILTF World Circuit until 1972 then became part of the ILTF Independent Tour from 1973 until it was discontinued.

 History

 In the mid-1950s confrontational relations between the Western Bloc and Soviet Union eased in part the Khrushchev Thaw a policy of de-Stalinization by then Soviet leader Nikita Khrushchev, meant that Soviet players were free to travel to overseas international tournaments, while foreign players could take part in a limited number of tournaments within the USSR, mainly in the capital Moscow.

 The two prominent international tournaments for foreign players to participate in were the Moscow International Indoor Championships, usually late winter in February to early spring in March.
 The second international tennis event was Moscow International Championships or (USSR International Championships) usually staged in the summer at the end of July, beginning of August and was played on clay courts.
 Additionally two closed tournaments were also held in Moscow for Soviet players only the Moscow Indoor Championships and the Moscow Outdoor Championships.